floatingprimes/WebCrawler/README.md

 - Implement an exhaustive crawl, to continue crawling until the queue of links to be searched.
 It is accessed by using an overloaded static crawl method.
 (Done)

 - Have the crawler create and write the list of URLs into a txtFile, whose path is determined by a passed String parameter.
 (Done)

+- Implement a new primitive GUI for user to interact with.